How Does CATCH Work?

 Who created CATCH?

-The History of CATCH
+The History of CATCH and Our Community Health Program

 In spring of 2014, the CATCH Global Foundation was founded in order to expand CATCH beyond UTHealth where it could operate independently.
 CATCH Global Foundation now leads development and further dissemination of the CATCH program.

 UTHealth was a founding partner of the CATCH Global Foundation, as was The University of Texas MD Anderson Cancer Center.
-A four-year agreement calls for MD Anderson to provide $3.3 million in funding for infrastructure and operations, curriculum development and dissemination, and program and technologic support.
+A four-year agreement calls for MD Anderson to provide $3.3 million in funding for infrastructure and operations, health education curriculum development and dissemination, and program and technologic support.

 CATCH is used across the United States, in Canada and Ecuador.
 CATCH is used in every state in the country, and over half of schools in our home state of Texas use our curriculum.